 Would for Past Tense

-Point 1: Use the modal would to talk about activites you often did in the past, but no longer do.
+Point 1: Use the modal would to talk about activities you often did in the past but no longer do.

 Note: Do not use the contraction in short answers.